academie-de-espee/academie-de-espee.github.io/articles/starting-in-sca-rapier-fencing.md

 Ruby Joust 2024 by Thomas Bebee
 Kings Assessment 2023 by Thomas Bebee

-“There’s always someone better than you.
-Define your own ‘win’.” — Lord William Mac Dhomhnaill
+"There’s always someone better than you.
+Define your own ‘win’." — Lord William Mac Dhomhnaill

-Out-of-Kingdom Events
+#### Out-of-Kingdom Events

 When Atlantia fencers attend events outside their kingdom, they need to remind marshals that they only need to inspect armor to the minimum standards set by the Society.
 This is because different kingdoms have different rules for various weapon styles.
 For example, an Atlantia fencer with rapier authorization may be assumed to be certified in a single rapier only, which may not be the case.